DanielEidanR3/simpleCorDapp/README.md

     run vaultQuery contractStateType: com.template.states.SMXState

+You can add a state with this command:

+	flow start Initiator jsonData: world

 You can use this shell to interact with your node.
 For example, enter `run networkMapSnapshot` to see a list of the other nodes on the network: